 Click on your IP address.
 If your Minecraft server is running, the app will detect and display it.

 Click the add button next to the Minecraft Server option.
-You will be taken to the Hosted tab again.

 The server is now hosted through remote.it.
 To allow players to join, you must share the device with them.
 Make sure that everyone who wants to access the server has a free remote.it account and has downloaded the desktop app.